Niklan/commerce_sberbank_acquiring/README.md

 - [REST API](https://developer.sberbank.ru/acquiring-api-basket)*
 - [Sberbank Acquiring official website](https://www.sberbank.ru/ru/s_m_business/bankingservice/acquiring_total) (RU)

-* _Sberbank has several API documentations, two of them listed above and one sent with email in PDF.
-They have difference, be careful if you want to modify something._
+\* _Sberbank has several API documentations, two of them listed above and two PDF's they send after registration.
+They also have two versions of API, one is basic and other is extended.
+So be care with it if you want to alter some data._